St. Matthias Episcopal Church, Waukesha

 8AM Sunday

 Year Round.
-A Service of Holy Eucharist in the Historic Sacred (Elizabethan) English of the Book of Common Prayer.
+Normally A Service of Holy Eucharist in the Historic Sacred (Elizabethan) English of the Book of Common Prayer.

 10AM Sunday